FeEgyir/Understanding-AWS-Services/Amazon EC2/User_Data.md

-# My Journey with AWS EC2 User Data Scripts
+# AWS EC2 User Data Scripts

 During my recent AWS exploration, I discovered a powerful feature that significantly improved my workflow: EC2 user data scripts.
 Today, I want to share what I learned about using these scripts to automate the installation of packages during EC2 instance creation.